pagkly/Zed/Investopedia3/Greenspan Put Definition.md

 In this environment stock prices could make wild fluctuations, making put options ever more popular insurance to investors.
 The inflated valuations and rising prices made it difficult for seasoned investors to buy stocks without considering put-option protection.

 In the early 1990s Greenspan instituted a series of rate decreases lasting until approximately 1993.
-Through Greenspan’s tenure there were also several instances where the Fed intervened to support exorbitant risk-taking in the stock market including market-moving events such as the savings and loan crisis, Gulf War, Mexican crisis, Asian financial crisis, [Long-Term Capital Management](https://www.investopedia.com/terms/l/longtermcapital.asp) crisis, [Y2K](https://www.investopedia.com/terms/y/y2k.asp), and especially the bursting of the [dotcom bubble](https://www.investopedia.com/terms/d/dotcom-bubble.asp) following the market's peak in 2000.
+Through Greenspan’s tenure there were also several instances where the Fed intervened to support exorbitant risk-taking in the stock market including market-moving events such as the savings and loan crisis, Gulf War, Mexican crisis, Asian financial crisis, [[Long-Term Capital Management]](https://www.investopedia.com/terms/l/longtermcapital.asp) crisis, [[Y2K]](https://www.investopedia.com/terms/y/y2k.asp), and especially the bursting of the [[dotcom bubble]](https://www.investopedia.com/terms/d/dotcom-bubble.asp) following the market's peak in 2000.

 [Source: The New York Times](https://www.nytimes.com/interactive/2015/12/11/business/economy/fed-interest-rates-history.html)